-Our MIDI version of Léon's device uses sonar range finders in place of antennae, and rather than producing sound directly, the Altura MkII emits discreet packets of digital data that are interpreted by a separate synthesizer or other sound-making device.
+Our MIDI version of Léon's device uses sonar range finders instead of antennas, and rather than producing sound directly, the Altura MkII+ emits discreet packets of digital data that are interpreted by a separate synthesizer or other sound-making device.
 The Altura's right-hand sensor transmits Note-On/Off messages to play specific notes, thus controlling pitch.
 The left sensor transmits Channel Volume data, thus controlling volume.
 But this is just the start!
 The left sensor can be set to transmit many MIDI functions, like pitch bend, modulation, note velocity, and portamento time.

-The Portamento function causes one note to glide smoothly to the next, emulating that spooky Theremin sound; but the device is always gliding to a specific note within a key and scale you designate.
-As a result, the Altura MkII always plays in tune!
-In Arpeggio mode, you can program a sequence of up to eight steps that will alsways play in the scale you specify.
+The Portamento function causes one note to glide smoothly to the next, emulating that spooky Theremin sound; but with this function, the device is always gliding to a specific note within a key and scale you designate.
+As a result, the Altura always plays in tune!

-The Altura MkII was designed as a companion to the Macchiato Mini Synth by Zeppelin Design Labs.
+The Altura MkII+ was designed as a companion to the Macchiato Mini Synth by Zeppelin Design Labs.
 There are a few special features that will only work well when paired with the Macchiato.
-Otherwise, the Altura MkII conforms with General MIDI specifications and should easily control any device bearing this mark.
+Otherwise, the Altura conforms with General MIDI 1.0 specifications and should easily control any device bearing this mark.
 Many MIDI devices do not conform to the General MIDI specification.
-These devices will not necessarily respond to the Altura MkII as described herein.
+These devices will not necessarily respond to the Altura MkII+ as described herein.
 In these cases, you may need to fiddle a bit with your synthesizer to get it to behave.
-Alternatively, you can route your Altura MkII controller through a software application that will enable you to redirect its data as needed.
+Alternatively, you can route your Altura controller through a software application that will enable you to redirect its data as needed.